 IMD receives numerous applications per year.
 Give us four bullet points that clearly differentiate you from this applicant pool.1230 Characters Maximum

 In a Class of 90, there is no room for letting in someone who can't function well and does not have something distinct to contribute.
 I like this question because it forces applicants to really think about their core selling points.
 Clearly, there will be significant overlap with other essays.
 Think of this as more than an executive summary because really it is a your "elevator pitch" to IMD.
 What are the key statements that IMD really needs to know about you that will make them want to invite you for their interview?

 If you are not admitted, what alternatives will you consider?

 This question is designed to test both your real motivations and your ability to develop a plan for meeting your own professional objectives.
-Therefore I think it is important to consider it in relation to your answer to Essay 5 about your motivations for attending IMD.
-Assuming your motivations are real, you will need to figure out another way to meet them.
+Therefore I think it is important to consider it in relation to your answer to"Position sought after graduation" above.
+How will you still work towards your five-year plan without an IMD MBA?

 While a successful answer to this question can certainly include the fact that you have already been admitted elsewhere, that would not be a sufficient answer.
 You would also want to explain why IMD would be a better choice for you than that other school.

 Some think about stating they would reapply.
 If you are not company-sponsored, that certainly is an option.
 If you are, it is probably not.That said, simply stating that you would reapply is not enough, instead you need to think about how you will move forward to accomplish what you would have tried to accomplish at IMD.